 The returned ball bounces more than once on the opponent's side.

-The ball hits the side of the table (a "side fault").
+The ball strikes the side of the table (a "side fault").

-The half-way line is crossed (unless passing the ball backwards to a teammate for a save).
+The half-way line is crossed (unless passing the ball backward to a teammate for a save).

 A player interferes with an opponent.

-A player steps inside the lines when spiking downwards (unless the ball has an upwards trajectory).
+A player steps inside the lines when spiking downward (unless the ball has an upward trajectory).

-Teqvoly offers a fantastic blend of volleyball strategy and the unique bounce of the Teqball table, making every rally dynamic and exciting!
+Teqvoly presents a fantastic blend of volleyball strategy and the unique bounce of the Teqball table, ensuring that every rally is dynamic and thrilling!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.